tonimrga/react-postman/README.md

 # Postman like app created with React and Typescript

-Simple barebone React app inspired by postman created using Typescript and React.
+Simple React app Inspired by postman created using Typescript and React.